claudecodeguide.dev

 # Shift+Tab (toggles on/off)

 Some tasks need deep thinking.
 Others just need a quick answer.
-Effort levels let you control the balance:
+Effort levels let you control the balance without switching models:

 LevelWhat it meansExample